Brian Friel: Commentary

 Conor McCloskey on Friel, in ‘How writers sought to make sense of the Troubles’, in The Irish Times (1 Dec.
 2016), copied in Library, “Criticism” > Reviews - as attached.

-A note on the Irish national reception of Brian Friel"s Translations, from Anthologising Ireland: Irish Literature (1904) and Its Contexts’, in The Irish Review (Winter 1998) - as infra.
+Bruce Stewart, Anthologising Ireland: Irish Literature (1904) and Its Contexts’, in The Irish Review (Winter 1998) - with remarks on the Irish national reception of Brian Friel’s Translations, - as infra.

 Taunt for the day: Paul Muldoon has referred to Friel’s link with the Field Day and its literary outcomes as ‘old whine in new bottles’.
 (Prince of the Quotidian.)